 (Affiliate links are used throughout this post.)

-I’ve been working on a few projects with my finished coloring pages and wanted to share another one with you today.
+I’ve been working on a few projects with my finished coloring pages and wanted to share another one with you.

-This project is like my other post where I cut a colored page into strips and glued them in an artistic design in a scrapbook.
-I’ll be using strips again in this project, but in this case, I’ll be weaving them.
+This project is like my other post where I cut a colored in page into strips and glued them in an artistic design in a scrapbook.
+I’ll be using strips again in this project, but this time I’ll be weaving them.

 **Read ALL directions before beginning project.**